wspagnola/blog/content/post/2021-04-20-avoiding-flame-wars/index.md

 ## Avoiding Flame Wars

 Before my life as a statistician/data analyst, I was a special education teacher in the Bronx with an undergraduate degree in English with a Spanish minor.
 At the time, I viewed the worlds of math and science as free from the subjective/emotional debates waged within the liberal arts.
 Little did I know, that turf wars seem to be endemic to all fields.
-During my graduate statistics, I even discovered that there were intense disagreements about the fundamental nature of probability.
+During my graduate studies in statistics, I discovered that there were even intense disagreements about the fundamental nature of probability.

 I have to admit that I enjoy observing these online discussions.
 However, as with many things on the internet, these discussions sometimes devolve into very personal debates.
 I look forward to exploring different philosophical ideas within statistics and data science on this blog, but on certain topics, I  would prefer to be an observer rather than a participant.
 To that end, I've compiled  a list of six statistics/data science topics that tend to stoke conflict on social media.